joaotavora/yasnippet/doc/index.rst

 4. `The YASnippet menu`_

-  Explains how to use the YASnippet menu to explore and learn new snippets.
+  Explains how to use the YASnippet menu to explore, learn and modify snippets.

 Bugs, Contribution and Support